 determines whether dbcc fixes the allocation errors found.
 The default mode for checkalloc is nofix.
 You must put the database into single-user mode to use the fix option.

-For a discussion of page allocation in Adaptive Server, see the System Administration Guide.
+For details on page allocation in Adaptive Server, see the System Administration Guide.